 Restore, reserve, preserve, and advance their history, culture, traditions and heritage.

-Maintain the confidence of DAEUS/Afro-Indigenous Americans’ intellectual property and identify their claims of collective intellectual property rights to protect their cultural knowledge, including cultural property such as historical sites, artifacts, designs, languages, ceremonies, performing arts, artwork, literature, technologies, tools, techniques, midwifery, ethnobotany, ecological science, traditional medicine, celestial navigation, craft skills, ethnoastronomy, climate, culture, and other systems of indigenous living.
+Maintain the confidence of the redress group’s intellectual property and identify their claims of collective intellectual property rights to protect their cultural knowledge, including cultural property such as historical sites, artifacts, designs, languages, ceremonies, performing arts, artwork, literature, technologies, tools, techniques, midwifery, ethnobotany, ecological science, traditional medicine, celestial navigation, craft skills, ethnoastronomy, climate, culture, and other life systems.

-Support DAEUS/Afro-Indigenous American’s right to rebuild and govern their societies as self-determined peoples, including but not limited to, the expertise of sociologists, economists, ecologists, legal experts, educators, psychologists, and more to superintending their own:
+Support the the redress group’s right to rebuild and govern their societies as self-determined peoples, including but not limited to, the expertise of sociologists, economists, ecologists, legal experts, educators, psychologists, and more to superintending their own:

 Support the allodial return of their seized and stolen land, with accurate research and reward, and protect their territorial sovereignty for their land and real-estate to remain their organic inheritance by birthright, including their historical landmarks, estates, and institutions; thus qualifying them as World Heritage Sites owned and operated by their principal proprietorship to those landmarks, estates, and institutions, and furthermore prohibiting the purchase or acquisition of their lands without full credence from their self-determined legislature.

-Research and review the capital, funds, records, data, information, history, and necessary documentation concerning the lineage, lives, living, and livelihood of DAEUS/Afro-Indigenous Americans to accurately redress DAEUS/Indigneous Afro-Americans.
+Research and review the capital, funds, records, data, information, history, and necessary documentation concerning the lineage, lives, living, and livelihood of the redress group members to appropriately provide for their redress and recompensement.

-Ensure that no irregular or unofficial protections or identifications shall be granted to people, persons, individuals, or entities claiming membership to descendants of Africans enslaved in the United States between 1619 and 1865, Afro-Indigenous Americans, Native Black-Americans, “Black” descendents of enslaved Americans and “Black” descendants of U.S. Freedmen who do not share the pedigree of blood quantum lineage to this redress.
+Ensure that no irregular or unofficial permissions shall be granted to people, persons, individuals, or entities claiming membership to descendants of Africans enslaved in the United States between 1619 and 1865, Afro-Indigenous Americans, Native Black-Americans, “Black” descendents of enslaved Americans and “Black” descendants of U.S. Freedmen who do not share the pedigree of blood quantum lineage to this redress.

-Recompense the capital of DAEUS/Afro-Indigenous American’ seized and stolen property and assets, and the value of their forced and coerced labor.
+Recompense the capital of seized and stolen property and assets, and the value of forced and coerced labor to the redress group.

-Counsel the United States and the DAEUS/Afro-Indigenous American populace through the impunity that DAEUS/Afro-Indigenous American retain from U.S. policy officers or armed forces personnel with the proper governance and due process of international laws and agreements established between them.
-Furthermore, sustain DAEUS/Afro-Indigenous American freedom from the United States, or any foreign government, having military activities take place in and on their lands or territories unless justified by DAEUS/Afro-Indigenous American public interest, formal and official agreement, or request.
+Counsel the United States and the participating members of the redress group whom succeed from the United States on the impunities they retain from policy officers or armed forces personnel with the proper governance and due process of international laws and agreements established between them; including sustaining the freedoms of the redress group from any foreign government having military activities take place in and on their lands or territories without the will of their public interest, formal and official agreement, or request.

-Advise and council the relationship between the United States and the DAEUS/Afro-Indigenous American populace to prosecute parties when in violation of any international laws.
+Advise and council the relationship between the United States and the redress populace to prosecute parties when in violation of any international laws.

-Co-create the trust relationship and trust doctrines between the United States and the DAEUS/Afro-Indigenous American legislature to ensure and insure that these units governments have a duty to respect the ecology and affairs of each others’ citizens and members, with further respect to the rights and protections afforded to peoples and persons under foreign, domestic, and international declarations and laws.
+Co-create the trust relationship and trust doctrines between the United States and the redress group to ensure and insure that these units governments have a duty to respect the ecology and affairs of each others’ citizens and members, with further respect to the rights and protections afforded to peoples and persons under foreign, domestic, and international declarations and laws.

-Support DAEUS/Afro-Indigenous Americans’ right of return, guaranteeing their right of voluntary return to, or re-entry to, their country of origin or of citizenship, and, the right of abode, their individual freedom from immigration control on their homeland and ability to live and work freely without restriction, removal, or deportation from the United States government.
+Support the redress group’s right of return, guaranteeing their right of voluntary return to, or re-entry to, their country of origin or of citizenship, and, the right of abode, their individual freedom from immigration control on their homeland and ability to live and work freely without restriction, removal, or deportation from the United States government.

-Arbitrate the functions of distinction that DAEUS/Afro-Indigenous Americans’ lands, territories and resources yield where they may not be not acknowledged in the land titles or legal doctrines of the United States.
+Arbitrate the functions of distinction that the redress group’s lands, territories and resources yield where they may not be not acknowledged in the land titles or legal doctrines of the United States.
 Liaise the United States and the redress community in the adoption and implementation of legislative and administrative measures that may affect them.

-Consult and cooperate in good faith with the United States and the DAEUS/Afro-Indigenous American legislature concerning the ecology of the lands, territories and resources used or utilized, particularly those systems that appear naturally in nature, on the utilization or exploitation of any and all mineral, water or other resources to protect the environmental, economic, social, cultural and spiritual integrity of the DAEUS/Afro-Indigenous American people.
-This includes the assurances that no storage or disposal of hazardous materials shall take place in the lands or territories of DAEUS/Afro-Indigenous American peoples without their free, prior and informed consent.
+Consult and cooperate in good faith with the United States and the redress group concerning the ecology of the lands, territories and resources used or utilized, particularly those systems that appear naturally in nature, on the utilization or exploitation of any and all mineral, water or other resources to protect the environmental, economic, social, cultural and spiritual integrity of the redress group.
+This includes the assurances that no storage or disposal of hazardous materials shall take place in the lands or territories of the redress group without their free, prior and informed consent.

-Procure the mutual relationship between the United States’ and the DAEUS/Afro-Indigenous American legislature’s development, utilization, and engagement to municipal and general government services afforded to all Americans, with respect to their distinctions of jurisdiction and codependency on shared and adjacent lands and corresponding ecologies.
+Procure the mutual relationship between the United States’ and the redress group to develop, utilize, and engage the municipal and general government services afforded to all Americans cooperatively, equitably, and appropriately, with respect to their distinctions of jurisdiction, jurisprudence, and codependency on shared and adjacent lands and corresponding ecologies.

-Ensure DAEUS/Afro-Indigenous American’ municipal services are safe and secure, supporting:
+Ensure that these American’s municipal services are safe and secure, supporting: